BegoneRaven/computer-display-source-switcher-foot-pedal/README.md

-# Steps in Ubutu 24.04 LTS with GUI
+# Steps in Ubutu 24.04 LTS

 ### 1. Install ddcutil
 And run some commands to find information about your monitor.